kivymd/KivyMD/README.md

 Running on Android
 ==================
-Install and run the package **demos/kitchen_sink/bin/KivyMDKitchenSink-0.1.3-debug.apk**
+Install and run the package **demos/kitchen_sink/bin/python2/KivyMDKitchenSink-0.1.3-debug.apk** Or install and run the package **demos/kitchen_sink/bin/python3/kivymdkitchensink-0.1.3-debug.apk**

 #### What's new in version 0.1.3:
 * Added dialog for text input and "Yes/No" dialog - [MDInputDialog, MDOkCancelDialog](https://github.com/HeaTTheatR/KivyMD/wiki/MDDialogs)